New Zealand citizens open to gun reform after massacre

 - A shadowy group trying to overthrow Kim Jong Un raided a North Korean Embassy in broad daylight

+Elliot Dawson, who survived the shooting at Christchurch’s Linwood mosque by hiding in a bathroom, hopes New Zealand follows Australia’s lead on gun control.

-Australia’s virtual ban on private ownership of semi-automatic rifles cut the size of the country’s civilian arsenal by almost a third.
+In Australia, a virtual ban on private ownership of semi-automatic rifles and a government-funded gun buyback cut the size of the country’s civilian arsenal by almost a third.

+The ban followed a 1996 massacre in which a lone gunman used assault rifles to kill 35 people in Tasmania state in 1996.

+“Personally, I don’t think guns should be legal at all.
+Maybe in some extreme self-defense, but I don’t think they need such firearms like that,” Dawson said.
+“New Zealand is not America.
+America is a totally different situation.
+I think in America it would be probably more dangerous to take people’s guns away.
+But here, I don’t think we need them at all.”